qouteall/immptl/docs/wiki/Dimension-Management.md

 ### Dynamically Adding and Removing Dimensions

-The latest version of this mod has the functionality of dynamically adding and removing dimensions when the game is running.
+The latest version of this mod bundles [DimLib](https://modrinth.com/mod/dimlib).
+DimLib has the functionality of dynamically adding and removing dimensions when the game is running.

 #### Clone a dimension